Make a set of Comfortable Adirondack Garden Chairs

 Adirondack garden chairs are the most comfortable chairs to sit on in the garden and we show you how easy it is to make a set using a Kreg Pocket-Hole Jig.

 Adirondack garden chairs have a unique design; they have a curved back and set that make them super-comfortable to sit on.
 Adirondack chairs are also relatively easy to make and you can buy all the materials you need at any Builders Warehouse.
+The sizes of the PAR pine available is slightly different, so you will either need to trim the PAR pine to size or modify the dimensions to allow for our local sizes.

 If you make the chairs using PAR pine and apply an exterior sealer on a regular basis, your Adirondack chairs will also be an affordable seating option for outdoors.